Background and History

 Finest Known and Values

 Extensive research is often performed on the surviving specimens of extremely rare coins.
 However, when it comes to the 1894-S Barber Dime, there is some dispute as to how many pieces have actually survived.
-We do have reliable information on nine surviving examples, all graded as specimen strikings, per the listing of William A. Burd, among others.
+There is reliable information on nine surviving examples, all graded as specimen strikings, per the listing of William A. Burd, among others.
 One or two more examples have appeared in census listings and some auction descriptions, but the actual existence of these has been disputed by some, including Burd.

 Two additional specimens stand out in the roster of known 1894-S Barber Dimes.
 Both are well worn, and were either used as pocket pieces in the early 20th century or circulated heavily before their true value was discovered.
 The first is graded Good-4 by NGC, while the other grades About Good-3.
 The former is often nicknamed the “ice cream” specimen.
 It is presumed that it was the coin which Hallie Daggett, daughter of the former Superintendent of the San Francisco Mint, spent on an ice cream after her father gave her the three dimes.
 While it is unknown if the story is true, it is one of the many mysteries of this great American rarity.